jundalisay/spblist/content/en/material/fallacies/geocentric.md

 The problem was that the Greeks interpreted the 'earth' element to be literally the Earth planet and the 'fire' element to be the Sun!

+{{< q a="Smith" c="History of Astronomy" >}}
+Before the Concentric Spheres system was taught in the world, the earth was regarded as a vast and irregular plain, surrounded on all sides by the ocean..
+This was believed by Xenophanes, the founder of the Eleatic philosophy.. [and] Thales of Miletus too, who, according to Aristotle, represented the Earth as floating on an immense ocean of water.
+{{< /q >}}

-When put in a hierarchy, it leads to spheres of influence so that the earth-sphere is inside the sun-sphere.
+When put in a hierarchy, it leads to spheres of influence so that the earth is surrounded by water, which is surrounded by the sun which is then surrounded by air and the aether.

 This logically leads to the geocentric theory.

 {{< img src="/graphics/physics/geocentric.jpg" alt="5 Layers" >}}

-Kepler tried to harmonize the traditional geocentric with the new heliocentric theory of Copernicus by converting the spheres into orbits and putting the Sun as the center earth element.
-He wrongly tried to rearrange the 5 elements to fit astronomical data.
+Kepler tried to harmonize the traditional geocentric with the new heliocentric theory of Copernicus by:
+- converting the spheres into orbits
+- putting the Sun as the center earth element.

+But he wrongly tried to rearrange the 5 elements to fit astronomical data -- the same mistake that the ancients made.

+### The Rise of Matter

 Newton solved this confusion by throwing away the 5 Elements model and merely basing all of the universe on the earth element, as matter, with visible mass as the cornerstone.